Seahawks Frank Clark tweets, deletes post disparaging female reporter

 A bad one.

-So while no player should be tweeting disparaging things to reporters, even if they disagree with a story that’s been written, it’s especially galling when someone like Clark directs an insulting post at a female reporter, apparently over a two-year-old story.
+So while no player should tweet disparaging things to reporters, even if they disagree with a story that’s been written, it’s especially galling when someone like Clark directs an insulting post at a female reporter, apparently over a 2-year-old story.

 writing about domestic violence is fun and risk free pic.twitter.com/XGqCQ6RvNQ